Powerlearnproject/se-day1-assignment-otondi-willis/README.md

 Promotes teamwork and clear documentation to improve coordination among developers, designers, and stakeholders.
 Utilizes version control systems like Git for better project management.

-Identify and describe at least three key milestones in the evolution of software engineering.
+##Identify and describe at least three key milestones in the evolution of software engineering.

--Recognition of software engineering as a discipline to address the "Software Crisis" caused by poorly managed projects with emphasis on structured development, documentation, and methodologies.

--Introduction of Structured Programming to replace unstructured "spaghetti code."
+Development of programming languages (e.g., Fortran), Establishment of software engineering as a discipline, Introduction of Structured Programming to replace unstructured "spaghetti code."
 This enabled modular, readable, and maintainable code with languages like C, Pascal, and Ada.

--Agile Revolution: This replaced rigid Waterfall methods, promoting flexibility, collaboration, and iterative development.
+Agile Revolution: This replaced rigid Waterfall methods, promoting flexibility, collaboration, and iterative development.
 Led to modern methodologies like Scrum, Kanban, and Extreme Programming (XP) for faster, adaptive software delivery.

-List and briefly explain the phases of the Software Development Life Cycle.
+##List and briefly explain the phases of the Software Development Life Cycle.
--Requirement Analysis
-Gather and define system requirements from stakeholders.
-Identify functional and non-functional requirements.

--Planning
-Define project scope, timeline, budget, and resources.
-Assess feasibility and risk management.

--Design
-Create system architecture, data models, and UI/UX designs.
-Define software components, databases, and workflows.

--Development (Implementation Phase)
+Requirements: Gathering and documenting user needs and system requirements.
+Design: Creating high-level and detailed designs of the software architecture and user interface.
-Write code based on the design specifications.
+Implementation: Writing code and building the software according to the design specifications.
-Follow coding standards and best practices.

--Testing
-Identify and fix bugs through unit, integration, and system testing.
-Ensure software meets requirements and quality standards(user acceptance testing).

--Deployment
+Testing: Conducting various tests to ensure the software meets quality standards and functional requirements.
-Release the software to production or end-users.
+Deployment: Releasing the software to users or customers.
-Monitor for issues and ensure smooth rollout.

--Maintenance & Support
-Fix bugs, release updates, and enhance features.
-Ensure long-term performance and security.
+Maintenance: Providing ongoing support, updates, and enhancements to the software after deployment.

-Compare and contrast the Waterfall and Agile methodologies.
+##Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+Waterfall: Sequential approach with distinct phases (e.g., requirements, design, implementation) flowing downwards like a waterfall.
+Agile: Iterative and incremental approach focused on flexibility, collaboration, and responding to change.
 -Approach
 Waterfall : Linear and sequential
 Agile : Iterative and incremental